Air2air/northworks/public/content/w-professional-activities.md

 - Recipient of the [Frank P. Ramsey Medal](https://www.informs.org/Recognizing-Excellence/Community-Prizes/Decision-Analysis-Society/Frank-P.-Ramsey-Medal) from the Decision Analysis Society in 1997 for lifetime contributions to the field of decision analysis.
 The citation for this award recognized contributions to public sector applications of decision analysis, particularly those involving environmental protection.
 - Outstanding Risk Practitioner Award From the Society for Risk Analysis, 1999
-- For outstanding career achievement, awarded in 1997 by the Decision Analysis Society of the Institute for Operations Research and the Management Sciences.
-The citation for this award recognized contributions to public sector applications of decision analysis, particularly those involving environmental protection.
 - Presidential Appointee to the Nuclear Waste Technical Review Board following nomination by the National Academy of Sciences, 1989-May 1994.
-1989 - May, 1994.
 - National Science Foundation Fellowships in physics (1962-4), mathematics (1965-7).

 ---